 Current & Upcoming Course Schedule

 The four year course offering guide will help you plan your program of study.
 Students are encouraged to meet with their advisers every semester to make sure they are on track towards a degree and that courses taken will be applicable towards graduation.
 Download the course offering guide here.

 Majors, Minors, and Focus Areas

 The following provide the degree requirements for graduating with a major in Computer Science or Computer Engineering, a minor in Computer Science, or graduating with a Focus – advanced skills in a specific area.
-UNL does not currently offer a Minor in Computer Engineering or any Engineering discipline.
+The university does not currently offer a minor in Computer Engineering or any Engineering discipline.
 If you matriculated under a different bulletin year, be sure to consult the appropriate bulletin, or schedule a meeting with an Undergraduate adviser.

 Student Resource Center